dotnet/winforms/docs/design/anchor-layout-changes-in-net80.md

 ## Problem in Scope

 The position of an anchored control with respect to its parent should be able to determined at design time and should only need to be changed  if there were explicit changes in the control's bounds or when the control is scaled in response to a DPI changed event.
-Bounds changes as result of the parent control's bounds changing shouldn’t alter a control's relative position in the parent's rectangle.
+Bounds changes as result of the parent control's bounds changing shouldn't alter a control's relative position in the parent's rectangle.
 However, currently the layout engine computes the anchored control's position every time there are changes to the control's bounds or the control's location-related properties.

 For example, the following simple code snippet copied from an `InitializeComponent` method demonstrates the impact of the "over-eager" computations.
 The number of unnecessaryy computations can increase quite dramatically for nested layouts.